HamzaEl24/ContactManagement_Proj/README.md

 - Add new contacts
 - Delete existing contacts
+- Modify existing contacts
-- Search for contacts by name
+- Search for contacts by name,number ...
 - List all contacts

 ## Getting Started